-This rule also applies to writing and is why I recommend you first start blogging in the Medium platform, where you can tap into an existing audience and get quicker feedback on your article.
+This rule also applies to writing and is why I recommend you start blogging on the Medium platform, where you can tap into an existing audience and get quicker feedback on your article.

-The reality is that those days are gone, and you now need to write better content that’s often longer in keyword length.
+In reality, those days are gone, and you need to write better content that’s often longer in keyword length.

 Aim to write posts that are 1500-2500 words long at least once per month.
 It’s better to have one quality post than five low-quality posts.

-Here’s a simple checklist on what all your posts should have:
+Here’s a simple checklist of what all your posts should have:

 - A short and catchy headline.

-- Hook your reader with a short introduction that’s clear on what your article will teach them.
+- Hook your reader with a brief introduction that’s clear on what your article will teach them.

 - Proofread your post for grammatical errors